joedolson/my-tickets/src/readme.txt

 = 1.8.4 =

-* Discount notice showing when price unchanged [verify]
+* Discount notice showing when price unchanged
 * Add sequential ticket IDs to report
 * Add payment status to reports of tickets
 * Fix issue with remaining tickets in {ticket_status} template tag for My Calendar.